-Have you been considering a pre-built home but are unsure of if you want to go with a mobile home or a manufactured home?
+Have you been considering a pre-built home but are unsure if you want to go with a mobile home or a manufactured home?

 Are you confused and unsure of what the differences are between these two types of homes and if one is more prevalent throughout the Gulf Coast of Florida?

-If either of these questions seem to ring true to your situation then we here at The Mobile Home Dealer look forward to giving you a basic understanding of what the differences are and what is more common in the area.
+If either of these questions seems to ring true to your situation then we here at The Mobile Home Dealer look forward to giving you a basic understanding of what the differences are and what is more common in the area.

 When looking at a mobile home or a manufactured home for your next purchase it is important to realize that both of these homes are built and delivered from a factory and not built from the ground up on your homesite.

 Modular homes are also built in factories, but are governed by local state building codes (although sometimes states will adopt the federal code).
 Modular homes are either built on a permanent chassis or on a temporary one.
 Homes built on a permanent chassis are referred to as being “on-frame” and those built on temporary ones are referred to as “off-frame.”
 Whether a home is built on- or off-frame will affect how the home is assembled at its destination site.

 Mobile homes are completely constructed in a factory and then transported to the home site.
 Once they arrive at their destinations, they are usually not moved again although they can be if it is needed so long as the home is 20 years old or newer.
 The reason for this age requirement is within the State of Florida a mobile home transporter will not be able to obtain a moving permit if the home is older than 20 years from the date at which they are looking to move the home

 One of the most common concerns for homebuyers looking at mobile and modular homes is the question of how safe these properties are.
 Both of these home options are constructed offsite and that can lead many to distrust the safety of these homes.
 However, these fears are unfounded.
 There is no significant difference between the safety of homes built on or off-site.